Committing Our Lives to Saving Yours

 The Durham Fire Department endeavors to prevent or minimize the harmful effects of fires, medical emergencies, and other types of dangerous events.

-Fire Prevention - fire code enforcement, public education, community service, and fire investigation.
+- Fire Prevention - including fire code enforcement, community risk reduction, community service, and fire investigation.
+We are also a permanent car seat checking station!
+Click HERE to schedule an appointment.

-Emergency Response - fire suppression, emergency medical incident stabilization, occurrences of hazardous materials release, and technical rescue incidents including swift-water rescue.
+- Emergency Response - including fire suppression, emergency medical incident stabilization, occurrences of hazardous materials release, and technical rescue incidents including swift-water rescue.